-In March 2002, Island County WSU Master Gardeners began the groundwork for an educational garden at Greenbank Farm.
+In March 2002, WSU Extension Island County Master Gardener Volunteers began the groundwork for an educational garden at the historic Greenbank Farm.
 Farm management identified several areas for our garden projects.
 We developed a five-year plan for creating six garden areas, guided by our mission and the need to ensure the gardens would be consistent with the Greenbank Farm context.
 Since then, two more garden areas have been added.
 Over time, the gardens continue to evolve, as we update and display a variety of plants for Whidbey Island gardening.

 Our mission is to educate the public on best home gardening practices and to encourage their application.